spryker/docker-sdk/docs/10-configuration-reference.md

 ```

 :::(Info)()
-These variables are embedded into all application images.
+The environment variables defined in `environment` are embedded into all application images.
 :::